ISE Cryptography — Lecture 03

 • We can define \(f_k = E(k, \cdot)\), where \(f_k : \mathcal{X} \to \mathcal{X}\)

-• By the correctness property, \(f_k\) must have an inverse function \(f_k^{-1}\)
+• By the correctness property, \(f_k\) must have an inverse (otherwise you can’t decrypt!)

-• So \(f_k\) must be injective (one-to-one)
+• So \(f_k\) must be injective (one-to-one): no two plaintexts map to the same ciphertext

 • \(\mathcal{X}\) is finite, so \(f_k\) must also be surjective (onto)